fonyango/cleansummary/README.md

 ```
 ## Contributing

+Let's make it better!
 If you would like to contribute to this project, please follow these steps:

 - Fork the repository on GitHub.